 What if I Get into a Cycling Accident?

 Even following all of the safety precautions outlined above, accidents do still happen.
 If you have been injured in a road accident while cycling, you may be entitled to financial compensation for your injuries and/or damage to your bicycle.
-Call Hoogbruin today at 604-343-3077 for a free consultation with a personal injury lawyer.
+Call Hoogbruin today at 604-343-3077 for a consultation with a personal injury lawyer.